 Your credit report shows whether or not you’re registered on the electoral roll.
 It should show that you’re registered at your current address, if not you will need to register.
 This information is used by lenders to verify your identity, so if you’re not registered at all or registered at the wrong address it could affect a lenders decision.
 Register your current address on the electoral roll here.
 Be aware that changes may not be reflected on your credit report until your local authority sends updates.

 Check your debts

 Your credit report will show details of your past and current debts from the last six years.
 Ensure the outstanding debts are a true reflection of what you currently owe and that you recognise all the lenders listed.
 If borrowings are inflated, meaning its showing you owe more than you do or have ever taken out, then it could be an indication that someone is opening up lines of credit in your name.
 Unknown lenders on your credit reports could also be a sign of potential identity theft.

 Check your repayment history

 Review your repayment history to make sure it’s correct.
 If a payment you made isn’t reflected on your credit report then you may want to contact your lender so they can inform the credit reference agency who will then update the information.
 Again there could just be delay in your lender informing us.

 Check your search history

 Lenders will check your credit report whenever you apply for credit, be it a loan, mortgage, mobile phone contract or credit card.
 They use your report to verify your identity and to determine the likelihood of your repaying what you borrow.
 Your search history will show all the lenders that have checked your credit report.
-If there any made from lenders you never made an application to, unless it’s a parent company, this could indicate identity fraud.
+If there are any made from lenders you never made an application to, unless it’s a parent company, this could indicate identity fraud.